statgen/fipip/README.md

 ## Task 2: Generate functionally informed PIPs (fiPIPs)

 We provide a command-line tool for generating fiPIPs from quantitative scores.
 Please refer to task 1 for direction on how quantitative scores can be obtained if necessary.
+The examples below mirror the example seen in Figure 3 of our preprint.

 Please provide a file for testing and a file for training according to the following format.